saagie/api-saagie/docs/Groups/import_groups.rst

 *NB: You can only use this function if you have the admin role on the platform.*

 *All protected (created at platform installation) groups will not be imported.*
+*For the moment, authorizations of groups are not imported, so if you want the same authorization, you have to set up manually.*

 **saagieapi.groups.import_from_json**